SnabbGET/SnabbGET/README.md

 make run
 ```

-_More informaitons about the GUI version will be given soon_
+*More informaitons about the GUI version will be given soon.*

 # FAQ & Links